 Tank plating is another popular method of electroplating.
 This method consists of submerging the entire metal item to be plated in an appropriately sized tank that has been prepared with metal anodes (sheets) and your chosen plating solution.
 The entire item is plated simultaneously as you lower the item into the solution, usually on a copper wire.
 Since there is no handling of the item, items come out more evenly plated in thickness and a flawless finish is easier to achieve.

-To achieve a good result when tank plating, you must begin by working out the surface area of your item but there are many online plating calculators which can be employed to make this task easier.
+To achieve a good result when tank plating, you must begin by working out the surface area of your item but there are many online surface area calculators which can be employed to make this task easier.

 You may have heard of pen plating- this is a form of brush plating, only it works on a smaller scale.
 With this method, a plating probe is primed with a plating nib and this is used to ‘paint’ over the item much the same as when brush plating.
 Pen plating is popularly used for intricate and finely detailed items as the plating nib offers more control than using a swab.